Awakening to Life: Why We Worry About Others More Than Ourselves

 And when I came through the other side, that clarity stayed with me.

-If silence and isolation were part of your journey:
+If silence and isolation were part of your journey after a heart attack, you may also connect with this reflection:

 Recovery wasn’t just about medication or rehab — it was about slowing down, noticing more, and connecting deeper.